 For this motion to occur it is essential that black women and men who have or are facing this fight step out of the shadows and tell their story.
 This can be done by simply talking to your families, friends or church groups about the issue.
 I found that these conversations which can lead to acknowledgement and understanding are the most difficult part.
 This is because you must try to understand and/or explain something which is in itself unexplainable.
 Nevertheless, silence only gives power to the illness and the stigma and also makes support stagnant.

 I have also found that family members who act as the anchor to those who are struggling with mental well-being also need support.
 Even as someone who has studied Psychology, Ive found that you can never be prepared for the feeling that overwhelms you when you have to watch a loved one battle a mental health problem.

 I realized that I too was suffering in silence.
 I was happy to carry the cross by myself instead of embracing our culture which highlights the importance of community.

-I learned that the support network itself must be strong otherwise no one can recover, it is important that family members support each other.
+I learned that the support network itself must be strong otherwise no one can recover, it is important that family members support each other, along with NCMHCE trained specialists, if necessary.
 To achieve this we must first break the stigma and acknowledge mental well-being as a real issue.
 Both journeys (the one battling mental health and their support network) are valid and both sides of the story need to be told.